-Enhance your photograph with a silhouette.
-It is most common to use the sunset when creating a silhouette, though there are many other methods to try.
+Try to create a type of silhouette.
+A number of methods exist that can be used in silhouette creation, but a lot of photographers just use sunsets.
 Any background that is substantially brighter than your subject will create a silhouette.
-To shoot the perfect silhouette, position your subject by a window full of natural light; you can also use an off camera flash behind the subject.
+You can establish artificial light in the background or position your subject before a source of light, such as a window, if you want to create a silhouette image.
 Always remember that many people consider the outline of their body to be unflattering, so don’t focus on that unless it’s what you’re subject wants.

 Create more unique photos by using a variety of angles.
 Anyone can take a head on photo of a scene.
 Look at things from a different perspective, such as from high up or ground level.
 Try composing a shot on the diagonal or from the side to make it more interesting.

 Pay attention to how sharpness works as well as where it will appear in your image.
 In general, sharpness will manifest itself mostly towards the center of the lens, as well as center of the image.
 Be sure that your edges fade appropriately as the subject edges towards the boundaries of the frame.

 Squat, kneel, or bend down so that your camera is level with the child’s eyes.
 This allows you to get the child’s whole face into the photograph.
 This will make a huge difference in the quality of your shots.

 Pay attention to how much light is available so you can avoid overexposed or even underexposed photos.
 A camera that shows you a histogram can help you track exposure, provided you learn how to read it.
 This helps measure the exposure of your shots and tells you if they’re under or over-exposed to avoid repeating that error next time.